top of page

 The Gouda Greenmap in the Netherlands, one of the first clickable maps on the WWW.

-The printed Green Guide for the Gouda Green directory and map
+Print Green Guide with directory for the Gouda Greenmap

 At this wintery time of year, I'm finding more time for reflection.
 We are still suffering from the pandemic here in the UK and especially after the recent COP26 held in Glasgow (November 2021), when many of the resolutions have proven in effect to be toothless, things could feel dark.